CEAUL/Dados_COVID-19_PT/README.md

 ## User Friendly version.

-This repository intends to provide a user friendly CSV version of the Portuguse COVID-19 data (updated daily - once automated).
+This repository intends to provide a user friendly CSV version of the Portuguese COVID-19 data (updated daily - once automated).
 Download the user friendly version from:

   - Cleaned and user friendly data: